Ferrari N.V. (RACE) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 CVaR (95%, 1M)-21.5%

-RACE earns a Buy from the model, and I agree on direction.
-But premium multiples concentrate the risk in execution — there is not much room for a soft quarter at 32x.
+RACE is the kind of name I want to own more of, not less.
+The factor combination is genuinely constructive.
 What I pay attention to above all else is the earnings surprise trajectory.
-The beat streak is intact, but the magnitude has compressed from +3.0% to -1.8% — and at a 32x multiple, the market is not pricing in a miss.
+The beat streak is intact, but the magnitude has compressed from +3.0% to -1.8% — and at a 33x multiple, the market is not pricing in a miss.
 That asymmetry is worth respecting.
 The setup that would make me more positive is a quarter that confirms the operating leverage story.
 The setup that would make me cautious is any signal that consensus estimates are getting ahead of fundamentals.

 RACE Earnings History — EPS Surprise Rate 2026